-The following assumptions were used to measure the warrants at issuance and to remeasure the liability as of June 30, 2016:
+The following assumptions were used to measure the warrants at issuance and to remeasure the liability at year end as follows:

-October 13, 2015 June 30, 2016
+October 13, 2015 June 30, 2016 June 30, 2017

-Price of ContraVir common stock \$2.76 \$1.04
+Price of ContraVir common stock \$2.76 \$1.04 \$0.58

-Expected warrant term (years) 5.00 years 4.28 years
+Expected warrant term (years) 5.00 years 4.28 years 3.5 years

-Risk-free interest rate 1.36% 0.86%
+Risk-free interest rate 1.36% 0.86% 1.726%

-Expected volatility 76% 75%
+Expected volatility 76% 76% 66%

 Dividend vield

 On April 4, 2016, the Company closed on a public offering of 4,929,578 shares of its common stock and warrants to purchase up to 2,464,789 shares of common stock, at a fixed combined price to the public of \$1.42 under the Company's current shelf registration statement on Form S-3.
 The warrants are immediately exercisable and will be exercisable for a period of five years from the date of issuance at an exercise price of \$1.70 per share.
 There is not, nor is there expected to be, any trading market for the warrants issued in the offering contemplated by the Underwriting Agreement.
 The gross proceeds to the Company were \$7 million, before deducting the underwriting discount and other offering expenses payable by the Company of approximately \$0.7 million.
-If the warrants were exercised in full, Contra Vir would receive additional proceeds of approximately \$4.2 million.
+If the warrants were exercised in full, ContraVir would receive additional proceeds of approximately \$4.2 million.

-Similar to the terms of the warrants issued in October 2015, if the Company consummates any merger, consolidation, sale or other reorganization event in which its common stock is converted into or exchanged for securities, cash or other property ("Fundamental transaction"), then the Company shall pay at the holder's option, exercisable at any time commencing on the occurrence or the consummation of the fundamental transaction and continuing for 90 days, an amount of cash equal to the value of the remaining unexercised portion of the warrant as determined in accordance with the Black-Scholes option pricing model on the date of such fundamental transaction.
+If the Company consummates any merger, consolidation, sale or other reorganization event in which its common stock is converted into or exchanged for securities, cash or other property ("Fundamental transaction"), then the Company shall pay at the holder's option, exercisable at any time commencing on the occurrence or the consummation of the fundamental transaction and continuing for 90 days, an amount of cash equal to the value of the remaining unexercised portion of the warrant as determined in accordance with the Black-Scholes option pricing model on the date of such fundamental transaction.
 As a result of these terms, in accordance with the guidance contained in ASC Topic 815-40, the Company has determined that the warrants issued in connection with this financing transaction must be recorded as derivative liabilities upon issuance and marked to market on a quarterly basis in the Company's statement of operations and comprehensive loss.
 Upon the issuance of these warrants, the fair value of approximately \$1.5 million was recorded as derivative financial instruments liability - warrants.